5ak1r/csc2034/Reflective Log/Reflective Log bp.md

 - Iteratively testing and evaluating the designs and the user experience that they offer; expert testing, user testing
 - Gathering data to do this; questionnaires, surveys, interviews, focus groups
 - Shadowing - walking around, observing what they do, can be powerful but hard to do for large samples and tricky to record data

+- Talking in pairs and making a paper prototype

 Biocomputing
 ============